avtandilzabakhidze/CurrencyExchange/README.md

 # CurrencyExchange App

-This CurrencyExchange app is a Java-based application developed using Spring Boot, PostgreSQL, and Docker.
+This CurrencyExchange app is a Java-based application developed using Spring Boot, PostgreSQL and Docker.

 ## Features